People gather for solemn ceremony to honor Cove mayor

-COPPERAS COVE — Several hundred people gathered on Monday to say their solemn goodbyes to Copperas Cove Mayor Frank Seffrood who died of cancer Dec.
+Several hundred people gathered Monday to say their solemn goodbyes to Copperas Cove Mayor Frank Seffrood who died of cancer Dec.
 28 at the age of 79.

 Seffrood, an Army veteran who served as a helicopter pilot in Vietnam, was known for his commitment to the city and to his country.